 Road accidents & what to do

-If you are unlucky enough to end up in an accident whilst driving in Mallorca, then there are certain procedures that you must follow.
-If it is a minor accident where nobody is injured:
+If you are unlucky enough to end up in an accident whilst driving in Mallorca, then there are certain procedures that you must follow:

-- If two cars are involved, complete an accident report detailing the events that lead up to the incident.
+- If two cars are involved, complete an accident report detailing the events that led up to the incident.

 - If the drivers cannot agree on a version of events then do not sign any documentation and contact the police for assistance.

 Included in the accident report are the following details:

 - Date and place of the accident (full address).